Capital punishment in Rhode Island

 Rhode Island was one of the earliest states in the United States to abolish capital punishment, having abolished it for all crimes in 1852.
 The death penalty was reintroduced in 1872, but it was never carried out before being abolished again in 1984.
 Of all the states, Rhode Island has had the longest period with no executions, none having taken place since 1845.
+Nobody has been sentenced to death in Rhode Island since 1975.

-Rhode Island performed 52 executions from 1673 to 13 February 1845, but only eight took place after statehood.
+Rhode Island performed 53 executions from 1670 to 13 February 1845, but only eight took place after statehood.
 Half of the executions occurred on 19 July 1723, when 26 sailors were hanged for piracy.
 Rhode Island has never executed a female offender.

-Hanging was the most commonly used form of execution; five executions were carried out by an unknown method.
+Hanging was the most commonly used form of execution; one execution was carried out by hanging, drawing and quartering, while another was carried out by hanging and gibbeting.
 Gas chambers were authorized after 1973, but were never used.
 In 1984, Rhode Island established law current with the United States Constitution that capital punishment is a form of cruel and unusual punishment and is illegal.

 History of abolitions

-In January 1838, a report entitled, “Report of the Committee On the Abolishment of Capital Punishments” was made by the General Assembly Committee to Revise the Penal Code.
+In January 1838, a report entitled "Report of the Committee On the Abolishment of Capital Punishments" was made by the General Assembly Committee to Revise the Penal Code.
 The recommendation was to abolish capital punishment.
 On December 31, 1843, Amasa Sprague, the brother of former Rhode Island Governor William Sprague and one of the wealthiest and most powerful industrialists in the state, was murdered.
 In January 1844, the General Assembly abolished capital punishment for all crimes except murder and arson.
 In March 1844, John, Nicholas, and William Gordon were indicted for the murder.
 Nicholas had been involved in a dispute with Sprague over the renewal of the Gordons' liquor license.

 The Gordons, who were Irish Catholics, received the support of the state labor movement, which consisted primarily of Irish and Italian immigrants.
 The labor movement saw the trial as part of their struggle against the commercially and politically powerful industrialists represented by the Sprague family.
 At the trial in 1844, Nicholas and William Gordon were found to have ironclad alibis, but considerable circumstantial evidence was presented against John.
 The most damaging testimony was given by witnesses who identified a gun found near the victim as belonging to the Gordons.
 They could not produce their gun during the trial, but it was found afterward in their home.
 Nicholas and William were acquitted, but John was convicted and sentenced to death.
 His conviction was appealed to the House of Representatives, which denied it by a vote of 36 to 27.
 It was then appealed to Governor James Fenner, who reviewed the conviction but refused to intercede.